Independent research No product sales No commissions Verified against the source

 Situation 2: You Have Taken a Large Home Loan

 When you take a home loan of ₹50 lakh or more, your family's liability increases significantly.
-If you die with the loan outstanding, the bank will recover the loan from your estate — potentially forcing your family to sell the home.
+If you die with the loan outstanding, the bank's process to recover the loan from your estate can force your family to sell the home.

 A separate term policy matching the loan amount, structured to run for the same duration as the loan, ensures the debt is repaid in full if you die.
+For loan-matched cover specifically, understand the difference between level cover and decreasing cover term insurance — a decreasing-cover plan is often the cheaper, more accurate fit for a home loan because the sum assured shrinks as your loan balance does.
 Your family keeps the home.
-Your original policy — covering your family's living expenses — continues serving that purpose independently.
+Your original policy — covering your family's living expenses — continues serving that purpose independently, as long as both policies stay active and premiums are paid on time.

 As covered in our article on what happens when your term insurance lapses, keeping both policies active requires careful premium management.
 Missing a payment on either policy removes the cover it was meant to provide.